Matt Doorey: 2020

 Doorey made his first grade debut in round 14 of the 2020 NRL season for Canterbury-Bankstown against the Wests Tigers, scoring a try on debut in a 29–28 loss at Bankwest Stadium.

 2021

 Doorey made a total of 13 appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the wooden spoon.

 2022

 Doorey made no appearances for Canterbury in the 2022 NRL season.
 On 25 September, Doorey played for Canterbury's NSW Cup team in their grand final loss to Penrith.

 On 11 November, Doorey signed a two-year deal to join Canterbury's arch-rivals Parramatta starting in 2023.

 2023

 Doorey made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne.
 Parramatta would lose 16-12 in golden point extra-time.

 In round 3 against Manly, Doorey scored his first try for the club in Parramatta's 34-30 loss at Brookvale Oval.

+Doorey played a total of eleven matches for Parramatta in the 2023 NRL season as the club finished 10th on the table.